 Having certificates and customer base is important, but so is being recognized by the peers, fellow providers, and partners.
 Ask the future MSP if they have been recognized by their channel, and how.

-10. What is your business data security policy?
+10. What is your organization’s data security policy?

 Follow-up question: what do you recommend to take security beyond the policy?